cloudera/hue/docs/gethue/content/en/posts/2020-11-17-querying-live-kafka-data-in-apache-hbase-with-phoenix.md

 ---
-title: Easy Querying of live Kafka data in a Big Table like HBase with SQL
+title: Easy Querying of live Kafka data in a Big Table like HBase with Phoenix SQL
 author: Romain
 type: post
 date: 2020-11-17T00:00:00+00:00